dortania/OpenCore-Install-Guide/installer-guide/linux-install.md

       * for all distros: **make sure you're using bash for 7zip to work**.
    2. run this `7z e -txar *.pkg *.dmg; 7z e *.dmg */Base*` this will extract the recovery from the pkg through extracting the recovery update package then extracting the recovery dmg then the hfs image from it (BaseSystem.dmg).
    3. download `dmg2img` (available on most distros)
-   4. run `dmg2img -l BaseSystem.dmg` and determin which partition has `disk image` property
+   4. run `dmg2img -l BaseSystem.dmg` and determine which partition has `disk image` property
       ![](/images/installer-guide/linux-install-md/unknown-20.png)
    5. run `dmg2img -p <the partition number> -i BaseSystem -o <your 3GB+ partition block>` to extract and write the recovery image to the partition disk
       * It will take some time.
 A LOT if you're using a slow USB (took me about less than 5 minutes with a fast USB2.0 drive).